 - Serve: Use immediately in your favorite recipe and enjoy!

 Chili powder (important note): As mentioned above, this recipe calls for traditional American chili powder — which is not cayenne.
-American chili powder is actually a blend of spices and is quite mild, whereas international chili powders are usually incredibly spicy.
+American chili powder is actually a blend of spices and is typically quite mild, whereas international chili powders are usually 100% cayenne.
 So if you live outside of the United States, please look specifically for an American-style chili powder blend.

 Gluten-free option: Feel free to use a 1-to-1 all-purpose gluten-free flour blend in place of the all-purpose flour.
 Or alternately, you can thicken the sauce with a cornstarch slurry (equal parts cold water and cornstarch whisked together, then added to the sauce once it has reached a simmer).